Friedrich Karl Florian: Early life

 The son of a Prussian railway master, Florian moved in his youth to East Prussia.
 After graduating from the gymnasium in Stallupönen he became a mining official in Buer in the Prussian Province of Westphalia.
 In August 1914, he volunteered for military service in World War I as a Kriegsfreiwilliger and was assigned to the 1st (1st East Prussian) Grenadiers "Crown Prince" Regiment (Garrison: Königsberg).
 He served in this unit until 1916, when he volunteered for the Fliegertruppe and was assigned after training to Jagdstaffel 51 in Jagdgeschwader Richthofen.
 Shot down and captured by British troops in May 1918, he spent the remainder of the war as a prisoner of war and was released from captivity in November 1919.

 In the postwar years, he resumed his work as a mining official until 1929.
-From 1920–1922 he was a member of Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential anti-Semitic federation in Germany.
+From 1920 to 1922, he was a member of Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
 Active in the resistance to the French occupation of the Ruhr, he was briefly banished from the area in 1923.
 He was co-founder of the Westphalia Loyalty Federation and returned to Buer in 1924.
 Politically, he was a leader in the Ruhr area of the Völkisch-Social Bloc and the National Socialist Freedom Movement, both right-wing nationalist parties.